TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-nexys4ddr/README.txt

   make soft
   make vivado-launch

+To simulate using ModelSim/Aldec and run systest.c on the Leon design using the DDR2SPA memory controller:

+  make soft
+  make vsim - or - riviera
+  make sim-launch - or riviera-launch

 To simulate using Modelsim/Aldec and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

+  make map_xilinx_7series_lib
   make sim (only required if Modelsim/Aldec is used as simulator) make mig_7series (only required if Xilinx MIG is enabled via xconfig) make soft